 If this is not a concern, a shared container (LCL, or groupage) is an economical shipping option that will require you to pay only for the space you need.
 Contact iContainers for rates and other important details.

-- Port of Manila Manila is the premier international shipping gateway to the country, and the largest.
+The port of Manila is the premier international shipping gateway to the country, and the largest.
 In 2013, its cargo volume was 3.77 million TEUs.
 The port is composed of three major facilities-Manila North Harbor, Manila South Harbor, and the Manila International Container Terminal.

-- Port of Davao Davao's port consists of a number of different ports within the Davao Gulf.
+Davao Port consists of a number of different ports within the Davao Gulf.
 This port deals mainly with container cargo, raw materials exportation, bulk cargo, general cargo, and passenger traffic.
 Its outer berth is over 3,000 feet long, and it offers various port services.
 Davao is the busiest international container port in both Mindanao and Visayas.